 5.11: Remote probes took the photographs

 This seems to be the argument the hoax community have decided on.
 It gets them out of a hole nicely.
-With the work of fraudsters and charlatans like Bart Sibrel, Jarrah White and David Percy completely discredited by this research (it clearly isn’t a transparency overlaid on a window neither was it filmed in LEO), this is the only recourse for them.
+With the claims of the main fraudsters and charlatans completely discredited by this research (it clearly isn’t a transparency overlaid on a window, neither was it filmed in LEO), this is the only recourse for them.

 Is it reasonable?